LiftLaboratory/Alpha/README.md

 ```char *function_call = strtok(command.c_str(),"_");``` splits the string on the first "_" character and returns only the command part (i.e. "step" or "lights").
 ```String command_string = function_call;``` Converts the character string back to a String object for comparison.

-Within the same void loop(), we add an if statement to be called if "command_string" reads "step":
+**Within the same void loop(), we add an if statement to parse out the information following "step" and use it to call the steppermotor() function:**
 ```
  if (command_string == "step")
     {